rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - sortOrder - SortOrder: Task detail sort order.
     - timezoneOffset - System.Single: Offset based on customer timezone.
 - Returns TaskDetailConnection.
-### tasksummarygroupbylist
-- There are 7 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-    - filter - TaskSummaryFilterInput: filter task summary by input
-    - groupBy - TaskSummaryGroupByEnum: group task summary by a field
-    - timezoneOffset - System.Single: Offset based on customer timezone.
-- Returns TaskSummaryGroupByConnection.
-### tasksummarylist
-- There are 8 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-    - filter - TaskSummaryFilterInput: filter task summary by input
-    - sortBy - TaskSummarySortByEnum: sort task summary by field
-    - sortOrder - SortOrder: Sort order of result.
-    - timezoneOffset - System.Single: Offset based on customer timezone.
-- Returns TaskSummaryConnection.
 ### teamchannelnameavailable
 Checks the availability of the channel name in the Team.